drivly/apis.do/pkg/README.md

 # APIs.do - Driv.ly Workers framework

 ## Important note:

-If you dont link a CTX service worker, the API will default to fetching data from ctx.vin.
+If you don't link a CTX service worker, the API will default to fetching data from ctx.do.
 This means that the IP address and CF-Ray-Id headers will be incorrect for the request.
 If you want to use the correct IP address and CF-Ray-Id headers, you must link a CTX service worker.

 ## Example

 This example shows off the following features:

 - Automatic API documentation
 - Link generation
 - Query parameter modification